FarmBot-Docs/farmbot-software/v15/app/sequences.md

 # Sequence editor options

-You can customize how the sequence editor works with the options in the <i class='fa fa-cog'></i> menu located in the edit sequence header.
+You can customize how the sequence editor works with the options in the (cog) menu located in the edit sequence header.

 ![sequence editor options](_images/sequence_editor_options.png)